 As Origins’ way of faith continues to grow in our individual lives, it will continue to shape what we look like as a whole.
 Just as tree branches grow in different directions and to be varying sizes, so too, the way each pocket of Origins Community life differs.
 The way one individual or group chooses to live out an interested, exploring and engaged faith will not look the same in every space.
 That variety will be beautiful, but it will also continue to shape our collectiveness.

-In the near-term, over the next three years, we can specifically focus on facilitating the following aspects of our collective health:
+In the near-term, over the next season, we can specifically focus on facilitating the following aspects of our collective health:

 Praxis is the process by which an idea is enacted, practiced, embodied and realized.
 Like a tree with strong branches, Origins Community’s overall health is directly affected by each members’ ability to enact, practice, embody and realize the collective life and DNA of the overall tree.